Team My North Dakota Story's vision

 Kim Rensch was born in Minot, North Dakota.
 Her family’s brief stint down South when Kim was a young child culminated in a caravan of native North Dakotans fleeing from searing heat, creepy crawlers, and high crime rates back to the open arms of the state they love.
 Their return came just in time for her to start kindergarten in Grand Forks, where she stuck around through her college career at UND.
 Kim now lives in Fargo with her husband, also North Dakota born-and-bred, and their dogs.
 She is a middle school language arts facilitator and Gifted Services facilitator for Fargo Public Schools.
 What Kim appreciates the most about North Dakota are the basic decency and work ethic of its people.
 And the lack of poisonous creepy crawlers comes in a close second place.

 Erika Dyk was not born in North Dakota, but she did move to the state with her family at the young age of four one bitterly cold Christmas Eve.
 She’s been educated on both the western side (Bowman High School) and the eastern side of the state (NDSU).
-She taught English in some form for grades seven through higher education for seven and a half years from Hazen to China to Fargo and is currently teaching at Beulah High School and learning to be a poet/writer.
+She taught English in some form for grades seven through higher education for seven and a half years from Hazen to China to Fargo to Beulah and is currently teaching middle school English Language Arts in Watford City.
 She has a deep love for the state of North Dakota, so much so that one of her friends claims she can’t have a conversation without mentioning her beloved state.
 And while her friend is not completely right, she is mainly right.
 What Erika appreciates most about North Dakota is the people and playing the “how are we connected game” because it’s fun to meet new people and make connections.
 She’s also a huge fan of North Dakota speech and Class B basketball.